electronut/ElectronutLabs-hackaBLE/programming_guide.md

-hackable does not ship with a bootloader, but it is supported in Arduino.
-Please visit [here](https://github.com/electronut/ElectronutLabs-bluey#Arduino) for details (but select Hackable in the board's menu).
+hackaBLE does not ship with a bootloader, but it is supported in Arduino.
+Please visit [here](https://github.com/electronut/ElectronutLabs-bluey#Arduino) for details (but select hackaBLE in the board's menu).

 [Here's](https://electronut.in/using-hackable-with-arduino/) a blog article which will help you create a BLE custom characteristic and program it to hackaBLE using Arduino IDE.